jfrog/setup-jfrog-cli/README.md

     JF_ARTIFACTORY_2: ${{ secrets.JF_ARTIFACTORY_SECRET_2 }}
 - run: |
     # Set the Artifactory server to use by providing the server ID (configured by the 'jfrog c add' command).
-    jfrog rt use local-1
+    jfrog c use local-1
     # Ping local-1
     jfrog rt ping
     # Now use the second sever configuration exposed to the Action.
-    jfrog rt use local-2
+    jfrog c use local-2
     # Ping local-2
     jfrog rt ping
 ```